napari/docs/docs/naps/6-contributable-menus.md

 ### The `Layers` Menu
-Currently the foremost example of such an object is the napari `Layers`, and this top level menu therefore contains five submenus organized by the types of processing the user may wish to perform on the selected `Layer` or `Layers`.
+Currently the foremost example of such an object is the napari `Layers`, and this top level menu therefore contains a number of submenus organized by the types of processing the user may wish to perform on the selected `Layer` or `Layers`.

 The `Layers` submenus are organized to give the user an immediate